Website Copywriting That Converts: 7 Rules Business Owners Need to Know

 You can have the most beautifully designed website in your industry.
-If the words are wrong, nobody buys.
+Weak copy is one of the most common reasons a well-designed page underperforms.

 Copywriting is the most underestimated part of any website project.
 Most business owners think about layout, colours, and logos - and write the actual content in a weekend as an afterthought.
 Then they wonder why the site isn't generating leads.